-Tables \ref{tab:bf-options-sw} and \ref{tab:bf-options-na} present the solution time in seconds and the lower bounds returned by the SW and NA duals, respectively.
-For this comparison, three instances with $ T=4, 6, 8 $ are solved using the four basis function options.
-The bounds are the means of the confidence intervals over the objective values for all the scenarios in the evaluation sample.
-They are scaled such that 100 is the best known bound obtained for that instance.

-In Table \ref{tab:bf-options-sw}, option 1 has the largest number of basis functions and LDDR variables, and the highest lower bound among all the four options.
-We also carried out a pairwise comparison between option 1 and the others by performing a $ t $-test.
+In Table \ref{tab:bf-options-sw}, Option 1 has the largest number of basis functions and LDDR variables, and the highest lower bound among all the four options.
+We also carried out a pairwise comparison between Option 1 and the others by performing a $ t $-test.
 The test confirmed that the difference in the means is statistically significant (at 95\% confidence).
-The higher quality of the bound using option 1 comes at the price of a larger solution time.
-If the computation becomes cumbersome, the next candidates are options 2 and 3 which do not have a significant difference in their means.
+The higher quality of the bound using Option 1 comes at the price of a larger solution time.
+If the computation becomes cumbersome, the next candidates are Options 2 and 3 which do not have a significant difference in their means.